sda667/2D_Simulation/README.md

 ## 📁 Project Structure

-This is a **private academic project**, but the structure is detailed in the report:

 - `main.py` – Entry point for the simulation
 - `models/` – Entity definitions (species, environment, etc.)
 - `simulation/` – Time management and simulation engine
 - `visualisation/` – Rendering and visualization tools
 - `RapportScientifique_INFOF308.pdf` – Full scientific report (French)
+You can check the full project in the release

 ---